Win $5,000 grants, exclusive monthly prizes, and more.

 8. Prizes and Odds.

 The Winners of the Contest will win a prize of up to $5,000 (the “Prize”).
 Odds of winning during any month depend on the number of eligible entries received during that Monthly Entry Period.
 In no event shall Creatively be obligated to award more Prizes than the number of Prizes stated in these Rules.
 Each Prize is nontransferable and must be accepted as awarded.
 No substitutions or transfer of the Prize are permitted, except at the sole discretion of Creatively, which reserves the right to substitute the Prize (or a portion thereof) with one of comparable or greater value.
 All taxes on the Prize are the sole responsibility of each Winner.
-Once a Winner has been successfully determined pursuant to the procedures identified above, the Prize will be sent to the Winner via the Winner’s Creatively.Pay account.
+Once a Winner has been successfully determined pursuant to the procedures identified above, the Prize will be sent to the Winner via ACH payment.

 9. Ownership of Submissions.